 Automated cell segmentation was performed through a custom Python based pipeline. mCherry intensity and lifetime images, thresholded to a predefined range to reduce non-specific signal activity, were passed in as initial inputs to the pipeline.
-Initial thresholding of intensity images through Otsu or Yen methods was used to differentiate foreground vs. background.
+Initial thresholding of intensity images through a series of methods methods was used to differentiate foreground vs. background.
 Next, a left-merge intersection was performed to combine the thresholded intensity image and the range-limited lifetime image.
 A canny edge detector was used to identify and label individual regions of interest (ROIs) in the resulting image; ROIs were expanded through binary dilation or closing to ensure proper coverage of cell bodies.
 Following ROI generation, a small-item filter was used based on ROI area to limit noise and non-specific elements in the mask.
-Ensemble voting was performed via combinatorial analysis of intensity image thresholding and ROI region expansion methods, generating 28 possible outcome images.
+Ensemble voting was performed via combinatorial analysis of intensity image thresholding and ROI region expansion methods.
 A maximum intensity projection was generated for each outcome, and a single ‘best’ binary mask was established by maximizing Dice coefficients compared against hand-segmented ground truth images for every image in the dataset.
-Final segmentation mask quality was assessed through calculations of the Dice coefficient and Jaccard Index for each image.
+Final segmentation mask quality was assessed through calculations of the Dice coefficient for each image.

-*2m-1nr for m different thresholding methods and n unique region expansion steps with different methods 23-122=28 possible combination outcomes.
+*2m-1nr for m different thresholding methods and n unique region expansion steps with different methods 27-122=508 possible combination outcomes.